 (MODERATELY) ACTIVE LIFESTYLE

-You won’t find a local jogging.
-Every single jogger was a tourist, no doubt.
+You won’t find locals jogging.
+Every single jogger is a tourist, no doubt.
 The locals would be crazy to be caught running in the heat – getting around the island is already being active enough!
 Because of the island’s rough terrain, getting anywhere requires walking up/down couple flights of stairs or a hill.
 I must have spent 3-4 hours each day just walking around – squats were no longer needed.
 Idyllic!